cachedout/salt-pack/README.md

 # Salt Package Builder (salt-pack)

-Salt-pack is an open-source package builder for most commonly used Linux platforms, for example: Redhat/CentOS and Debian/Ubuntu families, utilizing SaltStack states and execution modules to build Salt and a specified set of dependencies, from which a platform specific repository can be built.
+Salt-pack is an open-source package builder for most commonly used Linux platforms.
+It utilizes SaltStack states and execution modules to build Salt and a specified set of dependencies from which a platform specific repository can be built.

-Salt-pack relies on SaltStack’s Master-Minion functionality to build the desired packages and repository, and can install the required tools to build the packages and repository for that platform.
+Salt-pack relies on SaltStack’s Master-Minion functionality to build the desired packages and repository and can install the required tools to build the packages and repository for that platform.

-The Salt state file which drives the building process is found in salt/states/pkgbuild.py, which provides a typical salt virtual interface to perform the build process.
-The virtual interface is satisfied by execution modules for the appropriate supported platform, for example :
+The Salt state file which drives the building process is found in salt/states/pkgbuild.py and provides a typical salt virtual interface to perform the build process.
+The virtual interface is satisfied by execution modules for the appropriate supported platform, for example:

 Redhat / CentOS
 : salt/modules/rpmbuild.py